adelphi-ed-tech/au-courses/courses/school-networks.md

 Required Materials
 ------------------

-Every student _must_ purchase a Rasberry Pi computer and accessories for use in this course.
+Every student _must_ purchase a Raspberry Pi (RPI) computer and accessories for use in this course.
 They will keep their own hardware.

 The core setup **required** for all students (~$50):

-- Raspberry Pi model 2
+- Raspberry Pi model 3
 - 16GB Micro SD Card (2 recommended)

 _You must bring your Raspberry Pi and SD Card to our first class meeting._